canonical/operator/README.md

 currently that's Python 3.5 or greater, and `PyYAML` (both are included by default in Ubuntu's cloud images from 16.04 on).

-If you're new to the world of juju and charms, you should probably dive into our [tutorial](/TBD).
+If you're new to the world of Juju and charms, you should probably dive into our [tutorial](/TBD).

-If you know about juju, and have written charms that didn't use the operator framework (be it with reactive or without), we have an [introduction to the operator framework](/TBD) just for you.
+If you know about Juju, and have written charms that didn't use the operator framework (be it with reactive or without), we have an [introduction to the operator framework](/TBD) just for you.